 | 3 | Routing labels | Use a small set of labels to distinguish standard cases from records that need extra review; route missing or unclear tax-profile data to review by default |

 Separate profile activation from payout eligibility.
 Define clear statuses such as profile created, payout details submitted, review complete, and payout enabled.
-A contractor should never show as payout-ready while any required field or required review is still unresolved.
+A contractor should never show as payout-ready while any required field or required review is unresolved, and CLABE should be on file before payout initiation.

 Use simple segmentation to avoid blanket handling.
 Add a small set of routing labels so finance and ops can distinguish standard cases from records that need extra review.
 If tax-profile data is missing or unclear, route to review by default instead of automatic payout release.

 Apply data minimization in the implementation.
-Keep RFC and bank data limited to what payout and compliance workflows require, mask sensitive values in logs and tickets, and store sensitive fields with encryption.
-Review failed-payout tickets and operational logs regularly to confirm sensitive values are not exposed beyond teams that need access.
+Keep CLABE and other sensitive payout and tax data limited to what payout and compliance workflows require, mask sensitive values in logs and tickets, and store sensitive fields with encryption.
+Review failed-payout tickets and operational logs regularly so sensitive values are not exposed beyond teams that need access.

-Treat SPEI execution as a controlled workflow, not a single API call: record once, submit once, track every transition, and rerun only failed items.
+Treat execution as a controlled sequence, not a single API call.
+Record once, submit once, track every transition, and rerun only failed items.

 Step 1 Create one canonical payout record before any external submission.
-At intake, store one immutable payout instruction with the contractor, amount, destination account snapshot, funding source, and eligibility decision.
-Assign the idempotency key here and keep it stable for every retry of that same business instruction.
+At intake, store one payout instruction with the contractor, amount, recipient identifier such as an 18-digit CLABE, destination account snapshot, funding source, and eligibility decision.
+Assign the idempotency key here and keep it stable for retries of that same business instruction.

-If you cannot trace every retry and state change to one payout record, duplicates and reconciliation ambiguity become likely.
+If you cannot trace retries and state changes back to one payout record, duplicates and reconciliation ambiguity get much more likely.

-SPEI is the rail operated by Banco de México; your status model is your control layer.
-Keep one internal taxonomy across product, finance exports, and support.
+SPEI is an electronic funds transfer system operated by Banco de México.
+Your status model is the control layer on top of it, so keep one internal taxonomy across product, finance exports, and support.

 | Internal checkpoint | Internal meaning | Minimum evidence | Primary owner |